 -Respect the law.
 There are few strict laws to follow but if you miss’em you could be in big trouble.
 So do your research on the country before you travel and make yourself aware of customs and laws to avoid any embarrassment or trouble.

-London based Fashion blogger, DJ and designer has an indefinable je ne sais quois that just gets it right: highly personal, effortless style documented regularly, broken up with enough other content to keep readers coming back for more.
+NYC based Fashion influencer, DJ and designer has an indefinable je ne sais quois that just gets it right: highly personal, effortless style documented regularly, broken up with enough other content to keep readers coming back for more.